pvdabeel/prolog/Documentation/Handbook/01-doc-introduction.md

-Over two decades of development, portage-ng has evolved from a proof-of-concept into a full-featured configuration management front-end with PMS 9 / EAPI 9 compliance, distributed proving, LLM-assisted plan explanation, and measured correctness against Portage across the entire Gentoo tree.
+Over two decades of development, portage-ng has evolved from a proof-of-concept into a full-featured configuration management front-end with full PMS / EAPI compliance, distributed proving, LLM-assisted plan explanation, and measured correctness against Portage across the entire Gentoo tree.